 Similar to Walmart and other companies that offer tuition assistance to their employees, Target’s benefit is only available for a specific set of higher education institutions and programs.
 Employees should be aware of which schools and degrees or certificates are covered by Target’s partnership with Guild Education.

 Target currently offers full tuition and coverage of other mandatory fees and textbooks to over 40 higher education institutions.
 Both online and in-person programs are represented.

 Some of the schools in Target's employee tuition program include:

 Paul Quinn College

 The tuition assistance program provides coverage for team members pursuing degrees in over 250 business-related programs of study.
-These programs might include business management, design, technology, operations and supply chain, data analytics, and computer science.
+These programs might include business management, design, technology, operations and supply chain, data analytics, coding, web development, and computer science.

-The company is investing $200 million over the next four years.
-It promises that its partnership with Guild Education will pay full tuition for employees, which will be payable directly to their institution of choice.
+Target has vowed to invest $200 million over the span of four years helping employees meet their educational goals.
+It promises that its partnership with Guild will pay full tuition for employees, which will be payable directly to their institution of choice.

 In addition to tuition, Target will cover other necessary costs like course and enrollment fees and required textbooks.
 Target employees will be eligible for the college benefit starting on their first day on the job.